 Under Pillar 1 capital calculations, cash balances are risk weighted at 1.6% and depositary income receivable at 8%.
 The directors believe that the Pillar 1 risk weight is adequate and that a Pillar 2 adjustment to hold additional capital is not required.

 The liquidity risk that the Firm faces is the inability to settle its liabilities as they fall due.
 The risk management process includes frequent monitoring of the liquidity position of the Firm.
-Bank reconciliations and cash flows are prepared on a regular basis to ensure that all liabilities are identified promptly and can be settled as they fall due.
+Bank reconciliations and cash flow forecasts are prepared/ updated on a regular basis to ensure that all liabilities are identified promptly and can be settled as they fall due.

 Cash resources of the Firm are maintained in bank accounts with instant access.

 The Firm is subject to FCA Rules on remuneration.
 The Remuneration Code (“the RemCode”) rules are located in the SYSC Sourcebook of the FCA’s Handbook.
 The RemCode covers an individual’s total remuneration, fixed and variable.
 The Firm incentivises staff through fixed remuneration with an annual discretionary bonus subject to certain caps.